HenrikBengtsson/speedtest-cli-extras/README.md

 ```

 _Footnotes:_
-(*) Commas are not safe to use to separate the values, because some test servers reports speeds with commas instead of periods.
+(*) Commas are not safe to use to separate the values, because some test servers report speeds with commas instead of periods.
 Because of this, semicolons are used instead.

 [speedtest-cli]: https://github.com/sivel/speedtest-cli
 [speedtest.net]: http://www.speedtest.net/